Freddsle/fedRBE/docs/reproduce.md

 ### 6. Reproduce the clustering analysis comparing fedRBE-corrected to uncorrected data

-To reproduce the clustering results from the preprint, run the real-dataset and simulated-dataset clustering notebooks under `evaluation_clusterization_after_correction/`.
+To reproduce the clustering results from the preprint, run the real-dataset clustering notebooks under `evaluation_clusterization_after_correction/`.

 #### Prerequisites
 - You need to have both the `R` and `Python3` environments set up with the required dependencies as described in the [Prerequisites and setup](#prerequisites-and-setup) section.